Finding the Perfect Piano

 TIP: For all piano maintenance issues, from simple piano tunings to more extensive piano repairs, ascertain if your piano dealer provides in-house the full spectrum of services (where a high and consistent level of quality can be expected), or if they are outsourced (where quality may be less predictable and accountable).

 Step 8: Select the Right Piano Dealer

 The piano dealer you work with empowers you to select the perfect piano for your home, and there are real differences between piano stores.
 The foremost ones:

-TIP: Read “real customer reviews” (not general testimonials) that are sourced from actual customers which are filtered by a third party company like we have done, to enforce authenticity: Our Customer Reviews.
+TIP: Read “real customer reviews”, not general testimonials that can be made up by anyone.
+Verified reviews are sourced from actual customers which are first filtered by a third party company, as we have done to enforce authenticity: Our Customer Reviews.